Technical geography: Remote sensing

 Along with computers and GIS, new spatial data sources emerged during the quantitative revolution.
 Air photo technology was widely used in World War I and, in subsequent years, was applied to civilian endeavors.
-A 1941 textbook titled "Aerophotography and Aerosurverying" stated the following in the first line of its preference:
+James W. Bagley's 1941 textbook titled Aerophotography and Aerosurverying stated the following in the first line of its preface:

 Remote sensing technology again advanced rapidly during World War II, and the techniques employed were rapidly assimilated as aids in geographical studies.
-During the Cold War, advancements in photography, aircraft, and rockets only increased the effectiveness of remote sensing techniques.
+During the Cold War, advancements in photography, aircraft (such as the Lockheed U-2 and Lockheed SR-71 Blackbird), and rockets only increased the effectiveness of remote sensing techniques.
 As the technology became available to the general public, geographers were soon overwhelmed with large volumes of satellite and aerial images.
 New techniques were required to store, process, analyze, and use this new data source, birthing remote sensing scientists.

-Digital mapping and Geographic information systems
+Computer cartography and GIS

 Coinciding with the quantitative revolution was the emergence of early computers.
 The interdisciplinary nature of geography forces geographers to look at developments in other fields, and geographers tend to observe and adapt technological innovations from other disciplines rather than developing unique technologies to conduct geographic studies.
-Computers were no exception.
 More than a decade after the first computers were developed, Waldo Tobler published the first paper detailing the use of computers in the map-making process titled "Automation and Cartography" in 1959.
 While novel in terms of application, the process detailed by Tobler did not allow for storing or analyzing of geographic data.
 As computer technology progressed and better hardware became available, geographers rapidly adopted the technology to create maps.
-In 1960, Roger Tomlinson created the first true geographic information system, which allowed for storing and analysis of spatial data within a computer.
-These tools revolutionized the discipline of geography.
-In 1985, Mark Monmonier speculated that computer cartography facilitated by GIS would largely replace traditional pen and paper cartography.
+In 1960, Roger Tomlinson created the first geographic information system, which allowed for storing and analysis of spatial data within a computer.
+These tools revolutionized the discipline of geography by contributing to the positivist scientific approaches to the discipline during the quantitative revolution.
+In the 1985 book Technological Transition in Cartography, Mark Monmonier speculated that computer cartography facilitated by GIS would largely replace traditional pen and paper cartography.
+Geographers began to heavily debate the place of GIS in geography, with some rejecting its methods and others heavily advocating for it.
+In response to critics, British geographer Stan Openshaw stated:

 With the emergence of GIS, researchers rapidly began to explore methods to use the technology for various geographic problems.
-This led some geographers to declare the study of these methods their own science within geography.
+This led some geographers to declare the study of the computer-based methods their own science within geography.
+GIS serves as the primary technology driving the field of geodesign by enabling real-time feedback in considering geography and landscape with community planning.
+In academia, GIS was seen by students as a way to be more employable after graduation, and in response Universities began rapidly expanding course offerings, growing from less then 10 Universities in the U.S. and Canada with a GIS class in the early 1980s, to over 2000 by the early 1990s.